 The Bentley University men’s basketball program has been a model of consistency over the last quarter century and much of this can be attributed to the leadership of head coach Jay Lawson.
 At a time when the Northeast-10 Conference has grown into the nation’s deepest and most competitive league, Lawson and his staff have provided the teams with exceptional continuity and direction.

 From 2005-12, Bentley averaged 26 wins per season with Division II’s third highest winning percentage (.803) over that span.
-The Falcons have won six of the last 11 Northeast-10 regular season championships (including an unprecedented five straight from 2005-09), have reached the NCAA Division II Sweet Sixteen six times since 2005 and have competed in three Elite Eights since 2007.
+The Falcons have won seven of the last 12 Northeast-10 regular season championships (including an unprecedented five straight from 2005-09 and a Northeast Division title last year), have reached the NCAA Division II Sweet Sixteen six times since 2005 and have competed in three Elite Eights since 2007.

 Included during that time frame were the two best seasons in the program’s, and the conference’s, history.
 From 2006-08, Bentley posted a combined 66-2 record, made the first two Elite Eight trips in the program’s history, twice extended the record for longest winning streak in New England annals, and broke a 63-year-old Division II national record for longest regular season winning streak, finishing the 2007-08 season with 54 straight.